nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 for the week or the schedule for a specific date.

 ##### List event: `list event`
 Firstly, to list out all events, type ‘list event’ in the command line, as seen below.
-Press ‘Enter’ to execute it.
+Press 'Enter' to execute it.

 ![listevent1](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/list_event_1.png)